 World-renowned COMO Shambhala Spa focuses on Asian-inspired holistic therapies and Ayurvedic treatments, It's housed in its own complex of buildings, features an infinity-edge pool, male/female Jacuzzis, an on-site Ayurvedic consultant, boutique, and nine treatment rooms with stunning views of North Caicos.

 Spacious library with hundred of books, an entertainment center, four computer stations (Macs and PCs) and a billiard table

 Gym includes weight machines, tons of cardio machines, stability balls, and dumbbells; personal training also available.

 Two restaurants and two bars with menus for those looking to indulge -- as well as options for more health-conscious travelers

 Each morning at Parrot Cay starts in the Terrace Restaurant with an island breakfast.
 Here, the eggs might be the freshest you’ve ever tasted, and the fruit the sweetest.
 Such pristine ingredients are at the forefront of every meal, whether at Lotus, the poolside restaurant that serves Caribbean-inspired lunches and Asian-style dinners, or the aforementioned Terrace, where dinners borrow from traditional Mediterranean cuisine.

 Both restaurants have their own bars; Terrace Bar is located adjacent to the hilltop lobby and features ocean views, and Lotus Bar is a breezy stonewalled hut by the pool with comfy sofas.

 COMO Shambhala also provides a menu featuring healthful cuisine and vegetarian dishes for guests disinclined to give in to all temptation while on vacation.
 And for those wanting to stay as isolated as possible, room service is available for all three meals.

-Customers Who Viewed Parrot Cay and COMO Shambhala Retreat Also Viewed
+Customers Who Viewed Parrot Cay by COMO Also Viewed